TianlinZhang668/18222278799.github.io/_pages/about.md

 # Recent News

-- 07/2023 Awarded <a href="https://en.wikipedia.org/wiki/Chinese_government_award_for_outstanding_self-financed_students_abroad">Chinese Government Award for Outstanding Self-financed Students Abroad</a> 🎉
+- 07/2023 Awarded <a href="https://en.wikipedia.org/wiki/Chinese_government_award_for_outstanding_self-financed_students_abroad">Chinese Government Award for Outstanding Self-financed Students Abroad</a> (600 recipients across the globe) 🎉
 - 06/2023 Invited to serve as a reviewer for EMNLP 2023
 - 05/2023 Our paper titled "PHQ-aware depressive symptoms identification with similarity contrastive learning on social media" got accepted in Information Processing & Management
 - 05/2023 Our paper titled "Sentiment-guided Transformer with severity-aware contrastive learning for depression detection on social media" got accepted in BioNLP@ACL 2023